 Lastly, Google does reserve the right to disable an account for any reason, including invalid activity from any source.

 According to our Terms and Conditions, publishers disabled for invalid activity may not receive any further payment.
 Where appropriate and possible, we'll refund your earnings to affected advertisers.

-Please also note that we place stop payments on any outstanding checks for accounts that have been disabled for invalid activity.
-We ask that you refrain from depositing any checks you may receive in the future, as your bank may charge fees for depositing a stopped check.
+Please also note that we place stop payments on any outstanding cheques for accounts that have been disabled for invalid activity.
+We ask that you refrain from depositing any cheques you may receive in the future, as your bank may charge fees for depositing a stopped cheque.

-If we determine that a related publisher's account might pose a risk to our AdWords advertisers, we may disable it in order to protect our advertising ecosystem.
+If we determine that a related publisher's account might pose a risk to our Google advertisers, we may disable it in order to protect our advertising ecosystem.

-If you've received a payment from us in the past, you will still receive a tax form from us if necessary.
-To find out if you should be expecting a form 1099 or 1042-S, please visit our Help Center article on IRS forms.
+If you have received a payment from us in the past, you will still receive a tax form from us if necessary.
+To find out if you should be expecting a form 1099 or 1042-S, please visit our Help Centre article on IRS forms.

 If you're also a YouTube publisher, you might need to re-associate your YouTube account with your AdSense account.

-If you have any additional questions regarding invalid activity, please visit our help center article on invalid activity.
+If you have any additional questions regarding invalid activity, please visit our Help Centre article on invalid activity.